berty/www.berty.tech/bertytech/content/newsletter/news-67/index.md

 ### 🎥 Video Shoot

 Last week we had the opportunity to shoot a short documentary about Berty.
 We can't tell you more for now, nor when it will be released.
-The only thing we can tell you is that it was an awesome experience.
+The only thing we can say to you is that it was a fantastic experience.
 The shooting crew was incredibly nice.
 It allowed us all to get together in Paris for a couple of days.
-We hadn't seen each other for a long time and it was dope. 🔥
+We hadn't seen each other for a long time, and it was so dope. 🔥

 ![](https://i.imgur.com/fDkv5ni.jpg)